Nayaify/HR-ANALYTICS-/README.md

 Attrition Status: Attrition Count, Whether the employee has left the organization

- Tools Used
+ Tools Used:

 - Excel (Dataset Preparation)
 - Power Query (Data Cleaning & Transformation)
 - Power BI (Data Visualization)

-📁 Dataset Overview
+📁 Dataset Overview:

 - Employment Count: 1,480 employees
 - Attrition Count: 238 employees
 - Attrition Rate: 16%
 - Average Salary: $6,500
 - Average Age: 37 years

- Key Insights
+ Key Insights:

- Attrition by Education
+ Attrition by Education:
 - Life Science employees had the highest attrition
 - Medical followed closely behind

-Attrition by Age Group
+Attrition by Age Group:
 - Employees aged 26-35 had the highest attrition rate

-Attrition by Salary
+Attrition by Salary:
 - Employees earning up to $5000 showed the most attrition

-Attrition by Years at the Company
+Attrition by Years at the Company:
 - Employees with 59 years at the company had the highest attrition

- Attrition by Job Role
+ Attrition by Job Role:
 -Research Scientist had the highest attrition count among all roles

 ✅Recommendations

 Based on my findings, here are some key strategies to help reduce attrition:

 - Enhance Career Progression for Mid-Level Employees